sequencemodels/sequencemodels.github.io/_posts/2020-05-12-getting-started.md

 ---
 layout: post
-title:  "Put up a post!
+title:  "New post!
 Check it out"
 ---

-# Welcome

-**Transformers Transform**.

-Dark Side of The Moon!
+## Sorry didn't quite catch that.
+Care to vectorize?

+A post on **Word Embeddings**.
+Still under construction.
+Come back soon?